Apprehentice/apprehentice.github.io/_posts/2016-11-04-gamedev-perspective.md

 somebody else's engine.
 So far, I'm liking the ORK Framework.

 The ORK Framework appears to be feature-rich, including all of the features I want.
-It supports parties, dialogues, menus, stats, battles (turn-based and active), but yields to the developer when necessary.
+It supports parties, menus, stats, battles (turn-based and active), but yields to the developer when necessary.
 At first glance, it appears to rub against Unity's workflow, but in reality, it's mostly just filling the gaps.
 When I first stumbled upon ORK, I thought the $100/seat price-tag was a bit steep, but the